Idaho Hot Springs Mountain Bike Route

 Ideation

-In 2013, Adventure Cycling Association was looking to add a new off-pavement route to their growing national network of mapped bicycle routes.
-The goal was to create one that could be ridden in a couple of weeks.
-Or, something that was held the same characteristics as their Great Divide Mountain Bike Route, but wasn’t 2,700 miles long.
+In 2013, Adventure Cycling Association set out to add a new off-pavement route to its growing national network of mapped bicycle routes.
+The goal was to create something that could be completed in a couple of weeks—capturing the spirit and challenge of the Great Divide Mountain Bike Route, but without its 2,700-mile scale.

-In the previous decade a small group of cyclists and adventurers had been pioneering a new way to bike tour off-pavement.
-It was called bikepacking—a convergence of bike touring and backpacking.
-The goal was to pack as minimally as possible to reach remote spots that a typical road bike tourist would never attempt to go.
+In the preceding decade, a small group of cyclists and adventurers had begun pioneering a new approach to off-pavement touring: bikepacking—a convergence of traditional bike touring and backpacking.
+The philosophy was simple: travel light and move efficiently to reach remote places that conventional road touring rarely accessed.

 02